Contribution

 What if a proposal isn’t adopted?

-After sharing a proposal or initial ideas, it may be that only one squad has this requirement, and an existing solution doesn’t exist.
+After sharing a proposal or initial ideas, it may be that only one squad has this requirement and that no existing solution exists.

 The squad can still – and should – create a component or make a specific one tailored to their requirements.
 However, through carrying out a proposal process, it is hoped that an existing approach or component will provide a solution.